In a hurry? Here are the key takeaways:

 Take your car to a trusted local mechanic or automotive electrician for most electrical repair work.

-That being said, don’t be afraid to do some investigating of your own.
+That being said, don’t be afraid to do some probing of your own.
 The technician will always appreciate every bit of input you have.

 In summary, don’t worry too much.
 If you can’t jump-start your car, you might need to have it towed or call a call-out mechanic.
 However, the issue is unlikely to be anything too serious or expensive.